estafette/estafette.io/content/getting-started/github-integration/_index.md

 As an Estafette administrator go to the Admin > Integrations page and click _Register GitHub App for a personal account_.
 Ensure you rename the app to something unique - the name is global to GitHub - and meaningful to you.

 The _Webhook URL_ must be a public URL that GitHub can reach.
 For testing purposes, you can use [webhookrelay](https://docs.webhookrelay.com/) to forward requests to internal.
-Please refer [delivering-webhooks-to-private-systems](https://docs.github.com/en/webhooks/using-webhooks/delivering-webhooks-to-private-systems) for more solutions
+Please refer [delivering-webhooks-to-private-systems](https://docs.github.com/en/webhooks/using-webhooks/delivering-webhooks-to-private-systems) for more solutions.

 ## Installing the App

 Registering the app will take you back to the Admin > Integrations page.
-Click _Install GitHub App to install the app and have events get sent to Estafette.
+Click _Install GitHub App_ to install the app and have events get sent to Estafette.

 ## Viewing integrations